mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part VI Sequential Programming.md

 **How to print the lyrics of "99 Bottles of Beer on the Wall" with scheme?**

-We’ll write a program to print a verse, rather than return it in a list:
+We'll write a program to print a verse, rather than return it in a list:

 ```scheme
 (define (bottles n)